 Although the feature is disturbing as hell, Lanthimos keep reminding us that this is just fiction.
 Actors are quite distant and even robotic, in good Brechtian style.
 Lathimos’s style relies on the audience’s reflective detachment rather than emotional involvement.
 The detachment technique is particularly evident when the daughter sings at the choir, another element of the Greek plays.
 Music does not cause audience to the daughter; on the contrary, it pushes the audience away from the characters.
 This is a very dirty and subversive movie.

-The Killing of A Sacred Deer is showing at the BFI London Film Festival taking place between October 5th and 15th.
-Theatrical release date is yet to be confirmed.
+The Killing of A Sacred Deer is showing at the BFI London Film Festival taking place between October 5th and 15th, and a week later at the Cambridge Film Festival.
+Theatrical release date is on Friday, November 3rd.